Mlindens/Bike_Store_Analysis/README.md

 ## Key Questions Explored

-1. Total Revenue: Over the span of 2 years, detailed in year, quarter, month and week.
+1. Total Revenue: Over the span of 2 years.
-2. Total Profit: Over the span of 2 years, detailed in year, quarter, month and week.
+2. Total Profit: Over the span of 2 years.
-3. Total number of Orders: Over the span of 2 years, detailed in year, quarter, month and week.
+3. Total number of Orders: Over the span of 2 years.
-4. Total return rate %: Over the span of 2 years, detailed in year, quarter, month and week.
+4. Total return rate %: Over the span of 2 years.
 5. Total orders by category: What category items sold belongs to.
 6. Top 10 products: Sorted by 3 different criteria, total orders, revenue, and return rate %.
 7. Most ordered product type: What do customers buy the most of?